TosbackCgusBridge-Bot/CGUs-versions/Centurylink/Terms of Service.md

 Not sure what to do?
-Try Customer Service Customer Info Close Window
+Try Customer Service Check Availability Already a customer?
+Sign in Customer Account Info New customer?

-To customize your pricing and feature options we need a little more information.
+Please enter your service address so we can show you accurate pricing and product availability in your area.

+Sign in with your account user name and password so that we can show you the pricing options available to you.
+Don't have an account yet?
+Enroll Now

 A valid service address is required A street address is required A city is required A state is required Please enter a valid zip code Please enter a valid zip code Your zip code is unrecognized.
 Please try again.
 We had an unexpected error, please try again.
-New Customers

-Please enter your service address so we can show you accurate pricing product availability in your area.

-Address (required) (Example: 123 Main Street, Denver, CO 80123) Unit Number (If applicable: apartment, unit, lot, suite number)
+Address (required) Unit Number
 Attention: We cannot match your zip code properly.
 Please indicate below which company used to provide service to your area in the past.

 A company selection is required.